nitefood/asn/README.md

 #### Search engine setup

-In order to take full advantage of having `asn` inside the browser, it is possible to install it as a custom search engine for the browser search bar.
+In order to take full advantage of having `asn` inside the browser, it is possible to configure it as a custom search engine for the browser search bar.
 This allows to leverage the server to  search for **ASNs**, **URLs**, **IPs**, **Hostnames**, and so on, depending on the search string.

 Generally speaking, this implies instructing the browser that when a certain **keyword** is prepended to a search, the following characters (the actual **search string**, identified by `%s`) have to be passed to a certain URL.
-The URL is then constructed according to this logic, and opened just like a normal webpage.
+The URL is then composed according to this logic, and opened just like a normal webpage.

 I've used `@asn` for my keyword, but anything would do.
 In order to speed up things, one could very well use a shorter tag (e.g. `#`) that, when used in the address bar, automatically switches your search engine to the ASN Lookup server.
 Note that the leading `@` sign is not mandatory, just handy since it doesn't get in the way of normal searches, but there's much freedom with that.

-For quick reference, the search string to enter (for both Firefox and Chrome) is: `http://127.0.0.1:49200/asn_lookup&%s`.
+For quick reference, the location URL string to enter (for both Firefox and Chrome) is: `http://127.0.0.1:49200/asn_lookup&%s`.
 Of course that sends lookup requests to the *locally* running ASN server.

 Here's how to add a search engine in Firefox and Chrome: